Master of Science in Education

 - Acquire research-based instructional strategies and discuss with faculty and cohort peers how to apply these to your unique classroom, school, and district conditions.

 The following will be required of all applicants accepted into the Master of Science in Education Program:

-- Bachelor's degree from a regionally accredited college or university, with an overall grade point average of at least 2.7 (B-)
+- Bachelor's degree from a regionally accredited college or university, with a minimum cumulative G.P.A. of 2.7 in a 4.0 system

 - Valid Connecticut teaching certificate or eligibility for CT teacher certification